zicht/z/res/doc/index.md

 ```

 Tasks are defined by prerequisites, a body identified by the "do" section and task triggers, which trigger commands
-and/or other tasks when the task is executed.
+and/or other tasks right after the task is executed.

 Read the [tutorial](tutorial.html) for a more detailed introduction.